 Staffing and Performance Measurement

-Staffing is one of the functions of management – this has undergone quite a few staffing which means employers and employees at both the ends have agreed on clear terms to engage and dis-engage with one another.
+Staffing is one of the functions of management – this has undergone quite a few changes.We see a lot more flexibility in staffing which means employers and employees at both the ends have agreed on clear terms to engage and dis-engage with one another.
 Both parties are clear about notice period, termination process, processes to measure the output of the employee as well as the employer, details of behaviours at work and so on.
-Layoffs are no more a taboo; neither they are rarest of rare situations.see a lot more flexibility in
+Layoffs are no more a taboo; neither they are rarest of rare situations.

 Performance measurements are no more once a year or a quarter; they are hourly, daily and weekly.
 Actions of rewards as well as punishment as a result of these measurements are immediate.
 Many organizations feel proud of these practices and recognize these as testimony of meritocracy.
 Given this environment which is heavily transactional and relies hugely on rationality, it is very difficult to engage an employee deeper at the level of his heart and create an emotional connect with the organization.
 Naturally, it is expected that employees will be opportunistic.
 Why should there be a fuss about job hopping?